Soapstone-Services/glassBead-001-atris/READMEASSISTANT.md

 - Node.js version: >=18

 ## Changelog
+[Current Date]: Updated READMEASSISTANT.md with comprehensive plan for chatbot functionality expansion using Audius SDK and added detailed information about the current chatbot implementation progress.
-[Current Date]: Updated READMEASSISTANT.md with comprehensive plan for chatbot functionality expansion using Audius SDK.
+[Previous Date]: Updated READMEASSISTANT.md with comprehensive plan for chatbot functionality expansion using Audius SDK.
-[Previous Date]: Updated READMEASSISTANT.md with recent improvements in input parsing and track matching.
+[Earlier Date]: Updated READMEASSISTANT.md with recent improvements in input parsing and track matching.
 All integration tests are now passing.

 ## Summary of Chatbot Implementation Process